 We need to consider how the demands made by such contacts impacts on the resources available to us to deal with people and on the welfare and well-being of our staff.
 Because such difficulties do arise, GSOC retains the right to limit or change a person’s access to our service.

-This policy sets out how we intend to deal with behaviour with which we have a difficulty, particularly unusually persistent contacts with the organisation, repeated complaints about issues that have already been dealt with, and any threatening or abuse behaviour.
+This policy sets out how we intend to deal with behaviour with which we have a difficulty, particularly unusually persistent contacts with the organisation, repeated complaints about issues that have already been dealt with, and any threatening or abusive behaviour.

 This policy aims to help our staff to identify situations where the level or the nature of contact from an individual may indicate that an intervention specifically designed to manage our relationship with that individual might be appropriate.

 This policy replaces the GSOC Serial Complainant Policy with effect from 22 November 2018.